nikitabobko/AeroSpace/README.md

 > automatically delete `com.apple.quarantine` attribute, that's why the app should work out of the box, without any warnings that
 > "Apple cannot check AeroSpace for malicious software"

-## Community, discussions, issues, pull requests
+## Community, discussions, issues

-Informal community discussions happen at GitHub Discussions.
+Community discussions happen at GitHub Discussions.
-There you can ask your questions, show off your setup, bring other topic, or just chat.
+There you can report bugs, propose new features, ask your questions, show off your setup, or just chat.

 There are 6 channels:
 -   [#all](https://github.com/nikitabobko/AeroSpace/discussions).